Ballymun: Retail

-In the earliest years of the area's development, it was served by "van shops", often criticised for limited selection and high prices.
+From the earliest years of the area's development, due to delays in building retail units, it was served by "van shops".
+Often criticised for limited selection and high prices, they remained into the 2000s.

 The area's only shopping centre, Ballymun Town Centre, was built as a central point for the whole community, and was the main source for shopping for over 40 years.
 It was owned by the City Council, and rented units on commercial terms, with, as of 1991, a rent roll of half a million euro, and service charge income of 300,000 euro.
 By that time, there were urgent calls from traders and locals for serious refurbishment, but it proved hard to progress these issues due to questions about who should fund any work.
 Redevelopment of the centre was a major element of the Ballymun Masterplan from 1997, and was to be private sector-led.
 53% of the centre and surrounding site was sold to major developer Treasury Holdings for 6 million pounds in 2000, with the local authority retaining the rest.
-As of 2000, the centre was to be redeveloped by 2005, but there were delays, and it was 2009, after financial crisis had struck Ireland, before the developer secured permission for a complex to be called Springcross, involving a planned investment of 800 million euro to provide more than 70 shopping and office units, cinema and other entertainments, dining facilities, a new public library branch, and a creche.
-Construction was planned for 2010, but by then the site had been taken over by NAMA, and the project was unable to proceed.
+As of 2000, the centre was to be redeveloped by 2005, but there were delays.

+In 2009, when Ireland was recovering from financial crisis, the developer secured permission for a complex to be called Springcross, involving a planned investment of 800 million euro to provide more than 70 shopping and office units, cinema and other entertainment facilities, dining places, a new public library branch, and a creche.
+Construction was planned to begin by 2010, but by then the site had been taken over by State agency NAMA, and the project was unable to proceed.
 Various units had closed during and after the disruption of the regeneration, and the anchor tenant, Tesco Ireland, handed back its unit early in 2014.
-In May 2014 NAMA and Treasury's receivers agreed to sell the 53% share back to the council, and in 2016 the Council used compulsory purchase powers to secure clear title to the whole complex, with the final lessees leaving mid-2018, and the centre being boarded up.
-In 2019 a 1.9 million euro contract to clear the site was awarded, and main demolition started mid-2019.
-The Council plans to sell the site to a new developer, who will be permitted to construct a combined retail and residential building.
-With the closure of the Tesco supermarket, the area is served by two standalone supermarkets, and otherwise by shopping centres in Finglas and Santry.
+In May 2014, NAMA and Treasury's receivers agreed to sell the 53% share back to the council, and in 2016 the Council used compulsory purchase powers to secure clear title to the whole complex, with the final lessees leaving mid-2018, and the centre being boarded up.
+In 2019, a 1.9 million euro contract to clear the site was awarded, and main demolition started mid-2019.
+The council announced plans to sell the site to a new developer, who would be permitted to construct a combined retail and residential building.
+As of 2025, the site remained vacant.